PantoMatrix/PantoMatrix/README.md

 <br>

-### 3.2.
-Visualization
+## 4. Visualization

-When you run the scripts in 3.1. there is an parameter `--visualization` to automatic enable visualizaion.
+When you run the test scripts, there is an parameter `--visualization` to automatic enable visualizaion.
 Besides, you could also try visualiztion by the below.

 #### Approach 1: Blender (Recommended)
-Render the output using Blender or our visualization function:
+Render the output using Blender by download the [blender addon](https://huggingface.co/datasets/H-Liu1997/BEAT2_Tools/blob/main/smplx_blender_addon_20230921.zip)